containerd/nerdctl/README.md

 - Inspecting raw OCI config: `nerdctl container inspect --mode=native` .

+## Features implemented in `nerdctl` ahead of Docker

+- Recursive read-only (RRO) bind-mount: `nerdctl run -v /mnt:/mnt:rro` (make children such as `/mnt/usb` to be read-only, too).
+  Requires kernel >= 5.12.
+The same feature was later introduced in Docker v25 with a different syntax. nerdctl will support Docker v25 syntax too in the future.
 ## Similar tools

 - [`ctr`](https://github.com/containerd/containerd/tree/main/cmd/ctr): incompatible with Docker CLI, and not friendly to users.